-Barrier: This method prevents semen from entering into the cervix.
-Examples are male condoms, female condoms and contraceptive diaphragms.
+This method prevents semen from entering the cervix.
+Barrier contraceptive methods include male condoms, female condoms and contraceptive diaphragms.

-Hormonal: Hormonal methods involve stopping the ovaries from releasing eggs.
-It also thickens the cervical mucus, making it difficult for sperms to reach the egg.
-Hormones can be administered through a variety of ways, including pills, patches, injections or implants.
+Hormonal methods prevent pregnancy by administering hormones to stop the ovaries from releasing eggs and keeping the cervical mucus thick, so that it’s difficult for sperms to pass through the cervix and reach the egg in the uterus.
+Hormones can be administered in various ways, including birth control pills, patches, injections or implants.

-Others: Other methods include withdrawal before ejaculation, avoiding sex during the most fertile days and non-hormonal Intrauterine Device (IUD).
+Other methods include withdrawal before ejaculation, avoiding sex during the most fertile days and using a non-hormonal Intrauterine Device (IUD).

-There are many urban myths about pregnancy prevention methods, one of the most popular being that having sex in the shower or pool can prevent pregnancy.
-This is not true.
-You can get pregnant through sex in the shower, in the pool, or any body of water for that matter.
+You might have come across many urban myths about pregnancy prevention methods, such as how having sex in the shower or pool can prevent pregnancy.
+Please keep in mind that it is not true and that having sex in the shower, the pool, or any body of water can get you pregnant.

 Misconceptions of Hormonal Birth Control

-Weight gain is rare, and if any, is often temporary due to water retention rather than fat gain.
-This might have perpetuated when birth control pills sold in the early 1960s had very high levels of estrogen and progestin that stimulate appetite.
-Current birth control pills have much lower amounts of hormones and weight gain is not likely a side effect.
-If you are still concerned about the levels of hormones in the birth control pill, speak to your doctor for alternative birth control pills with lower doses of hormones.
+Current birth control pills have much lower amounts of hormones so weight gain is not a side effect you need to worry about.
+If you are still concerned about the hormone levels in the birth control pill, speak to your doctor for alternative birth control pills with lower doses of hormones.

-Fertility returns almost immediately after stopping the pill, which is why it is important not to miss a day on the pill.
-This misconception could have arisen when couples have decided to stop the pill to get pregnant during their late 30s, only to discover that it is not easy to do so as their natural fertility begins to drop.
+Fertility returns almost immediately after stopping the pill, which is why you must not miss a day on the pill.
+This misconception could have arisen when couples in their late 30s decided to stop the pill to get pregnant, only to discover that it is not easy to do so due to a drop in their natural fertility.

 Regulate Hormonal Levels

-If you have an irregular menstrual cycle or heavy bleeding, hormonal birth control pills may help balance the hormonal fluctuations and make periods lighter and more consistent.
-Acne can be caused by hormonal fluctuations too.
-Birth control pills containing estrogen and progesterone can prevent sudden drops and rises in hormones, controlling flushes of acne.
+If you have an irregular menstrual cycle or experience heavy bleeding, hormonal birth control pills may help to balance the hormonal fluctuations and make periods lighter and more consistent.

 Lowers Risk of Medical Conditions & Certain Cancers

-Hormonal birth control pills are shown to reduce the risk of uterine and ovarian cancer over the long term.
-Taking the pill for 4 years may cut uterine cancer risk by half and this protection can last for 10 years after going off the pill.
+Research has shown that hormonal birth control pills can reduce the risk of uterine and ovarian cancer over the long term.
+Taking the pill for four years may cut uterine cancer risk by half.
+This protection can last for ten years after going off the pill.

 Alleviates Menstrual Related Pain

-Speak to your doctor to find the most suitable contraceptive pill option for you.
+Ready to explore your contraceptive options in Singapore?
+Speak to your doctor to find the most suitable birth control method for you.